Emotional Intelligence in the Workplace: The Soft Skill That Sets Great Leaders Apart

 It was most important that a team member understood a coding language or industry-specific bylaws.
 If they could read a room or hold a conversation, that was icing on the cake.

 No longer.
-As our workspaces become more collaborative, these social skills are more important than ever.
+As our workspaces become more collaborative, strong leadership skills are more important than ever.
 When a company is made up of people who are diplomatic, compassionate, and self-aware, everyone benefits — execs, team members, support staff, clients, and vendors.

 Obviously, right?
 Everything being equal, wouldn’t we all prefer to work with someone who can manage their emotions, respond well to feedback, respect and include others?

-In a 2018 LinkedIn survey of 4,000 professionals everyone agreed: the number one priority for talent development is training for soft skills.
+In a 2018 LinkedIn survey of 4,000 professionals everyone agreed– emotional intelligence and career growth were directly linked: the number one priority for talent development is training for soft skills.

 Software will update, programming languages die out, and social media platforms lose favor.
 Hard skills have a surprisingly short shelf life.
-But soft skills are always useful, regardless of what else is happening in the industry.
+But emotional intelligence in the workplace remains critical, regardless of what else is happening in the industry.

 0 Comments